My name is Shauna and I am an osteopathic manual practitioner, athletic therapist and a healthy mumma of three, ages 6, 3 and 1 years.

 A travel lover, a food lover and secretly think I could have gone to the Olympics for some kinda sport (swimming?) had my parents pushed me into just one, instead of the variety that I did growing up.
 I'm pretty sure everyone thinks this though ;) It's healthy.

 Shauna's professional qualifications and work:

-Shauna has over a decade of experience as a physical therapist and has a strong knowledge-base and special interest in functional movement, pre- and post-natal health and digestive issues.
-She has worked with a vast array of clientele from Olympic and Paralympic level athletes to newborns, and every body and every story in between.
+Shauna has over a decade of experience as an osteopathic manual practitioner and athletic therapist.
+She has a strong knowledge-base and special interest in functional movement, pre- and post-natal health and digestive issues.
+She has worked with a vast array of clientele from Olympic and Paralympic level athletes to newborns, and every body in between.

 Shauna prides herself on a global approach to treating injuries and dysfunctions, empowering her patients through education and using exercise for a fast return to life, work and sport.
-She loves to educate and inform - which is why HealthyMumma is here for you.
+She loves to educate and inform here on HealthyMumma and through her Prenatal Workshops.

 What you already know, but needs to be said (aka the disclaimer):